PaulGrini/Hornslien/project2/results2/README.md

 $ ../scripts/make_scripts.sh 3
 $ ../scripts/make_scripts.sh 4
 ```
 ## Step 3.
-Use grep to count SNPs.
+Use grep to count reads matching SNPs.
 The scripts generated above were run on Abel (because large input files are required).
 The scripts take '*.seq' files as input.
 These input files consist of bare read sequences.